Thorkee/ENG1003_w1_Group3/README.md

         <p>With this idea,
           <ul>
             <li>
               For 4 constraints with 2 variables, there is no need to consider the path.
-We can use the "Linear programming(LP)" to compute the approximate paramaters.
+We can use "Linear programming(LP)" to compute the approximate parameters.
             </li>
             <li>
               For 4 constraints with 6 variables, we have to use A* algorithm to compute the best path due to the changeable T/F_Consuming Area.
-However, in consideration of the paramaters which are integer and the simplification of the constrains, we can easily use Enumeration Method to find C_T, d_T, C_F, d_F, and then use A* algorithm to enumerate all eligible value of T/F_Consuming Area.
+However, in consideration of the parameters which are integer and the simplification of the constraints, we can easily use the Enumeration Method to find C_T, d_T, C_F, d_F, and then use A* algorithm to enumerate all eligible values of T/F_Consuming Area.
             </li>
           </ul>
       </dd>